flatcar/updateservicectl/README.md

 You can build a release of a specfic version by running `scripts/build-release <git-tag-of-version>`.

-If you are a CoreOS developer, you may bump the version with `scripts/bump-version <version>`.
+If you are a Flatcar Container Linux developer, you may bump the version with `scripts/bump-version <version>`.
 You can do this and build a release at the same time with `scripts/new-release`.

 Example: `scripts/new-release 0.2.0+git`.